| by Steve

 available pixel count per line of the digital television system

+in use.
 If a 4:3 video image is stretched horizontally about 20%

 to a 16:9 aspect ratio, whether film or video originated,